In Him Ministries:

 Christ’s followers are dead to the law.

 At conversion, believers die to the law with the result that they are now able to serve in newness of life (Rom.
 6:4).
 They have a new life in the Holy Spirit, not in the old way of the letter, the old way of trying to gain life by means of law-keeping.
 Romans 7:6 plainly says that we no longer live by the “written code”.
 Which law is the written code?
-Romans 7:7 says it was the law that said, “You shall not covet” from Exodus 20:17 and Deuteronomy 5:21.
+Romans 7:7 tells us it was the law that said, “You shall not covet” from Exodus 20:17 and Deuteronomy 5:21.
 According to Romans 7:1-7, there can be no mistaking that the law Christians have to die to, the law of the written code, is the Ten Commandments, along with all of the rest of the laws of the Old Covenant (2 Cor.
 3:2-11).

 Christ brought an end to the Old Covenant Law for all those who believe in Him.